 Besides hiking, there lots of are other things to do in Doughton Park.

-The Blue Ridge Parkway’s North Carolina section is choc-a-block with stops, including pull-off overlooks to soak in the scenery and full-fledged highlights of which to partake.
+The Blue Ridge Parkway’s Western North Carolina section is choc-a-block with stops, including pull-off overlooks to soak in the scenery and full-fledged highlights of which to partake.
 Doughton has a good sampling of it all.

 It’s got the rusticity of acre upon acre of forests and wildlife, as well as the educational aspects of the park’s modern visitor center.

 There’s options for hiking into the park for primitive camping and fishing, or setting up an RV for cozy ovrenight Blue Ridge Parkway lodging.